Our Opinion: Blazers can honor Bryant by rekindling Fire

 And, while struggling, the WNBA has managed to survive the past decade with 12 teams.

-Maybe it just needs a lucky 13 to take it to the next level.
+Maybe it's time for the WNBA to make a move.
 The timing could be right, as Oregon currently boasts two of the best women's college basketball teams in the country.

 After all, it took professional women's soccer a couple of tries to stick in Portland.
 The Portland Rain competed at roughly the same time, from 2001-03, as the Portland Fire, with the same dismal results.